jityler/CookingWithIU/pages/about-the-collection.md

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata
 - a folder of JPG images or PDF documents
+{% include cb/about_the_about.md %}